 - There is currently no operational hyperbaric (decompression) chamber in Fiji, as the only chamber available, located at the Colonial War Memorial Hospital in Suva, is undergoing long-term maintenance.
 Dive well within safety limits and ensure your travel insurance covers diving and evacuation costs.
 See Health.

-- Driving, particularly at night, can be dangerous because of insufficient street lighting, stray animals and poor quality roads.
+- Driving at night can be dangerous because of insufficient street lighting, stray animals and poor quality roads.
 Exercise caution.
 See Local travel.

 - Expatriates and tourists have been the victim of violent crime, including sexual assault.
 Be vigilant.
 See Safety and security.